AliFarghadan/RSVD-Delta-t/README.md

 Note 1: Newer versions of PETSc and SLEPc do not change the core principles of the code; however, syntax updates might be required. \
 Note 2: If you do not have MPICH installed locally, you can add `--download-mpich` to the configuration options.
 Please read the [PETSc configuration](https://petsc.org/main/install/install/) guide for more information. \
 Note 3: If you need additional packages such as MUMPS, you can add `--download-mumps`.
+In that case, you need to update the makefile accordingly.

 ## Makefile usage